alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 to implement continuous deployment after about 6 months in the company, and we have lived happily ever since.
 Well, almost.
+At that time we had to deploy our code to all four servers (!):
+`ssh` into them, `git pull` and restart with supervisor.

+The first iteration was a very simple script that distributed a command to all running instances on our AWS infrastructure.
+This script had to be launched manually.
+An improved version of this script is still in use, and has saved us a ton of work administering services.

+The we migrated it to Node.js, and integrated it with GitHub webhooks.
+We have been using my own npm package for a few years:
+[deployment](https://www.npmjs.com/package/deployment),
-We have been using my own npm package, [deployment](https://www.npmjs.com/package/deployment), which has a simple command that creates a server and listens to requests;
+which has a simple command that creates a server and listens to requests;
 when the correct URL is invoked, it deploys code to the server.
-Then we did distributed deployments with a custom Node.js file, that reads the list of servers from an Amazon ELB, and then invokes the deployment server on each of the instances.
+Then we did distributed deployments with a custom Node.js script, that reads the list of servers from an Amazon ELB, and then invokes the deployment server on each of the instances.